As cases grow, India’s vaccination campaign falters

 BENGALURU, India (AP) — Since India opened vaccinations to all adults this month, hoping to tame a disastrous coronavirus surge sweeping across the country, the pace of administering the shots has dropped with states saying they only have limited stock to give out.

 On Sunday, India reported 403,738 confirmed cases, including 4,092 deaths.
 Overall, India has over 22 million confirmed infections and 240,000 deaths.
-Experts say both figures are undercounts.
+Experts say both figures are undercounted.

 India’s Supreme Court said Saturday it would set up a national task force consisting of top experts and doctors to conduct an “oxygen audit” to determine whether supplies from the federal government were reaching states.